WellHelloIvy/WellHelloIvy/README.md

 😄 Pronouns: she/her/hers <br>
 🔭 I’m currently working on refactoring some of my earlier projects <br>
 🌱 I’m currently learning to snowboard in Salt Lake City <br>
 ⚡ Fun fact: I graduated from the University of Florida this year!
-Go Gators!
+Go Gators! <br>
-📫 How to reach me: www.ivyhuynh.codes
+📫 How to reach me: www.ivyhuynh.codes <br>